Next-Latent Prediction Transformers Learn Compact World Models: Introduction

 The core contributions of this paper are threefold.
-First, we establish a theoretical foundation showing that NextLat provably shapes transformer representations into \emph{belief states}---compact summaries of past information sufficient for predicting future observations---a property enabling planning and generalization, yet absent in next-token prediction transformers.
+First, we establish a theoretical foundation showing that NextLat provably shapes transformer representations into \emph{belief states}---compact summaries of past information sufficient for predicting future observations.
+Such representations are important for planning and generalization, yet are not guaranteed to emerge from next-token prediction alone.
 Second, we present a practical implementation of NextLat that preserves the transformer’s architecture, inference procedure, and parallel training efficiency.
-By minimizing next-latent prediction error during training, we impose a structural preference that promotes compression and generalization, without adding parameters or computation at inference time.
 Finally, we empirically demonstrate NextLat’s effectiveness across diverse domains spanning world modeling, reasoning, planning, and language modeling.
-Our results show that transformers trained with NextLat outperform standard next-token training and other baselines in representation compactness, lookahead planning, and downstream accuracy.
-Together, these results position NextLat as an efficient and broadly applicable framework for learning compact, predictive, and generalizable representations in transformers.
+Our results show that NextLat improves representation compactness, lookahead planning, and downstream accuracy over standard next-token prediction and other baselines.
+In language modeling, NextLat achieves up to $3.3\times$ faster inference through variable-length self-speculative decoding.
+Together, these results position NextLat as an efficient framework for learning compact, predictive, and generalizable representations in transformers.